writethedocs/www/docs/conf/na/2015/writing-day.md

 #### Documenting a new project?

 Check out our [beginners guide](http://docs.writethedocs.org/writing/beginners-guide-to-docs/) to writing documentation.
-This should help you get started, and give you some ideas for how you can contribute to a projet that you love.
+This should help you get started, and give you some ideas for how you can contribute to a project that you love.

 #### Projects